SelfCareMap

 How to Do a Creative Night Instead of Scrolling on Your Phone

 Let’s be honest: your phone is a time-sucking vortex.
 One scroll turns into an hour, and before you know it, you’re lying in bed at 1 a.m., brain buzzing with half-seen memes and half-forgotten thoughts, wondering where the night went.
-What if, instead of letting your attention be hijacked, you reclaimed it—for yourself?
+This phenomenon is often called revenge bedtime procrastination, where we steal hours from our sleep to regain a sense of agency after a day of demanding work.
+But while it feels like relaxation, the blue light and constant dopamine hits actually keep your brain in a state of high alert, preventing the deep restoration your mind craves.
+What if, instead of letting your attention be hijacked, you reclaimed it, for yourself?

-Welcome to the Creative Night: a sacred, screen-free ritual designed to recharge your soul, spark joy, and remind you that you’re not just a consumer of content—you’re a maker.
+Welcome to the Creative Night: a sacred, screen-free ritual designed to recharge your soul, spark joy, and remind you that you’re not just a consumer of content, you’re a maker.
+When we shift from consumption to creation, we move from a passive state of receiving information to an active state of expression.
+This shift lowers cortisol levels and allows the prefrontal cortex to relax, opening the door to genuine flow states.

 Here’s how to design your own at-home Creative Night, no fancy supplies or artistic talent required.